TraceMachina/nativelink/README.md

 When properly configured this project will provide extremely fast and efficient build cache for any systems that communicate using the [BRE protocol](https://github.com/bazelbuild/remote-apis/blob/main/build/bazel/remote/execution/v2/remote_execution.proto).

+## Example Deployments
+We currently have two example deployments in [deployment-examples directory](https://github.com/allada/turbo-cache/tree/master/deployment-examples).

+### Terraform
+The [terraform deployment](https://github.com/allada/turbo-cache/tree/master/deployment-examples/terraform) is the currently preferred method as it leverages a lot of AWS cloud resources to make everything much more robust.

+The terraform deployment is very easy to setup and configure, all you need is a domain or subdomain that you can add some DNS records to and an AWS account.
+This deployment will show off remote execution capabilities and cache capabilities.

 ## Status

 This project is still under active development, but has passed into the "Alpha" stage of development.
 All major components do work as expected and no major API changes are expected.